TanStack/table/README.md

   - An instance-level function used to update the filter value for a specific column.
 - `setAllFilters: Function(filtersObject) => void`
   - An instance-level function used to update the values for **all** filters on the table, all at once.

+### `Column` Properties

+The following properties are available on every `Column` object returned by the table instance.

+- `canFilter: Bool`
+  - Denotes whether a column is filterable or not depending on if it has a valid accessor/data model or is manually disabled via an option.
+- `setFilter: Function(filterValue) => void`
+  - An column-level function used to update the filter value for this column
+- `filterValue: any`
+  - The current filter value for this column, resolved from the table state's `filters` object
+- `preFilteredRows: Array<row>`
+  - The array of rows that were originally passed to this columns filter **before** they were filtered.
+  - This array of rows can be useful if building faceted filter options.

 ### Example